 As an active community member, Martin Gardner has devoted significant time to local organizations, including Crime Survivors, Crime Stoppers, Holiday Hope and Hope School.
-He’s also a former board member for the YMCA of Orange.
-Previously, Gardner served as District Representative for then-Assembly Member Todd Spitzer.
-Gardner also was a staffer for the Spitzer campaign for supervisor, coordinating volunteer activities and helping oversee Spitzer's schedule of events.
-Gardner also served on past campaigns for Spitzer, including his re-election efforts while serving in the California Assembly.
-In addition to his political involvement, Gardner's private sector accomplishments include being a small business owner, providing inventory to retail stores.
+He is also a former board member for the YMCA of Orange.
+Previously, Martin served as a District Representative for then-Assembly Member Todd Spitzer.
+He was also a staffer for the Spitzer campaign for supervisor, coordinating volunteer activities and helping oversee Spitzer's schedule of events.
+Martin also served on past campaigns for Spitzer, including his re-election efforts while serving in the California Assembly.
+In addition to his political involvement, his private sector accomplishments include being a small business owner, providing inventory to retail stores.

 With proven experience in the private market, Kassee Moseley has an extensive background in the financial services and real estate industries.
 She previously held the position of Executive Assistant to the Chief Executive Officer at a national real estate investment firm, specializing in 1031 Exchanges, and Tenant-In-Common programs.
 She managed the Investment Services department at a real estate entitlement company, assisting with compliance, including state and regulatory filings.
 During her tenure in the private sector, she acquired over 16 years of experience in customer relations and held FINRA securities licenses series 7 and 63.

 Al Tello, Policy Advisor